FlavScents AInsights Entry for Hexyl Acetate (CAS: 142-92-7)

 3. Natural Occurrence & Formation

-Hexyl acetate naturally occurs in various fruits, including apples, pears, and plums.
+Hexyl acetate naturally occurs in various fruits, including apples, pears, and bananas.
 It is formed through enzymatic reactions during the ripening process of these fruits.
-The compound is also produced via esterification of hexanol with acetic acid.
-Its presence in natural sources qualifies it for use in "natural flavor" and "natural fragrance" designations, aligning with consumer preferences for naturally derived ingredients.
+The compound is often used to enhance the "natural flavor" designation in food products due to its presence in nature.
+Additionally, hexyl acetate can be synthesized through the esterification of hexanol with acetic acid.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs